1990–91 Sheffield Shield season: Final

 The last time the two teams played, New South Wales defeated Victoria.
 A number of players from both sides were unavailable as they were touring with the Australian side in the West Indies, including Mark and Steve Waugh, Mark Taylor, Mike Whitney, Peter Taylor, Greg Matthews, Merv Hughes and Dean Jones.
 The game was at the MCG, meaning New South Wales had to win outright.

 Victoria won the toss and sent in New South Wales to bat.
 They made 223, mostly due to Steve Small (82), Phil Emery (62) and Randall Green (40).
 The best Victoria bowlers were Damien Fleming (4-53) and Tony Dodemaide (3-69), with Fleming taking 3/17 off his first 17 deliveries.

 New South Wales dismissed Victoria for 119, with Wayne Phillips' top scoring with 26.
 Wayne Holdworth took 5/55.
 New South Wales were at one stage 0-50, 154 runs ahead.
 However, Victoria bowled them out for 193, led by Dodemaide (5/25), setting Victoria 239 to win.

 Victoria were 2-27 but then Wayne Phillips (91) and Jamie Siddons (124) combined for a partnership which saw the team win by eight wickets.

 "It was definitely the hardest game of cricket I've ever played in," said Simon O'Donnell.
 It was the first time Victoria won the Shield since 1979-80.

+Paul Jackson, a member of the Victoria team was also a member of the Queensland team which won the 1994-95 Sheffield Shield final.